 Beads, which may be gemstones, rudraksha seeds, or sandalwood.

 Hand knotting is a beautiful, meditative process that creates a small space between each bead, which makes it easier to move through the mala during meditation.
 On one level, the string represents the connection between humans and the divine.

-The Guru – a bead, gemstone, or tassel – is not used for counting mantra but is the place where we stop… pause, and reflect.
+The Guru – a bead, gemstone, or tassel – is not used for counting mantras but is the place where we stop… pause, and reflect.
 It is there as a symbol … of our Teacher, our understanding of the Divine.
 It is set apart from the 108, reminding us that our Teacher is beyond the Universe and us.

-The tassel is symbolic of roots of a lotus flower.
-The lotus flower a representation of growth, as its journey is one through mud… ultimately developing into a beautiful flower.
+The tassel is symbolic of the roots of a lotus flower.
+The lotus flower is a representation of growth, as its journey is one through mud… ultimately developing into a beautiful flower.
 Tying the last knot of the mala to the tassel symbolizes our recognition of this growth and our important connection to Divine inspiration.